PoliticalGraveyard.com

 PURR: See also Purr Whalley

-PURRINGTON (Soundex P652) — See also CAPPURRO, CURRIN, HURRINGTON, MCGURRIN, MURRIN, PARRINGTON, PERINGTON, PIRINGTON, PURINGTON, PURR, PURROY, SPURR, SPURRIER.
+PURRINGTON (Soundex P652) — See also BURRINGTON, CAPPURRO, CURRIN, HURRINGTON, MCGURRIN, MURRIN, PARRINGTON, PERINGTON, PIRINGTON, PURINGTON, PURR, PURROY, SPURR, SPURRIER.

-PURRINGTON: See also William Purrington Cole, Jr.
+PURRINGTON: See also William Purrington Cole Jr.

 Purrington, Fannie — of Plymouth, Litchfield County, Conn.; Pequabuck, Plymouth, Litchfield County, Conn.
 Republican.
 Alternate delegate to Republican National Convention from Connecticut, 1956, 1960.
 Female.
 Still living as of 1960.